cocos/cocos-docs/en/extension/extension-workflow.md

   }
 ```

-Please read [Extends main menu](extends-main-menu.md) for more details.
+For additional details, read the [Extends main menu](extends-main-menu.md) documentation.

 ## Did jobs in panel

-We've known that we can run [Node.js](http://nodejs.org/) program in main process.
-For complex operation, sometimes we need user working through user interface in panel, that needs us communicate with user via IPC message.
+[Node.js](http://nodejs.org/) programs can be run in main process.
+For complex operation, sometimes work needs to be done through the user interface in panel, communicating with the user via IPC messages.

-To open a panel, we can write:
+To open a panel, consider the following:

 ```js
   messages: {